ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     Repeat this step for each information barrier policy you want to define.

+Keep in mind that by default, your information barrier policies are inactive until they are explicitly set to active status and applied.
+After you have defined your policies, proceed to the next section.

 ## Apply information barrier policies

-Information barrier policies are not in effect until they are applied.
-When you have finished defining information barrier policies, run the `Start-InformationBarrierPoliciesApplication` cmdlet in the Office 365 Security & Compliance Center.
+Information barrier policies are not in effect until they are set to active status and then applied.

-Policies are applied, user by user, for your organization.
-This can take 24 hours for this process to complete.

-## Verify status of information barrier policies

-After you have defined and applied information barrier policies, follow these steps to verify status:

 1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).